Login

 Fig. 3 Adjusted loan term with large final payment

-Calculating the term can result in a schedule with a rounding adjustment in the final period—especially when Rounding is not set to Open Balance.
-Because the payment amount and interest rate are fixed, the calculation may mathematically require a fractional period.
-However, loan schedules must use whole periods—such as 180 payments—not 180½.
-Therefore, the last payment will need to be adjusted.
-You may increase or decrease the calculated term to reduce the size of this final adjustment.
+When calculating the term, the final period may include a rounding adjustment—especially if Rounding is not set to Open Balance.
+Because the payment and interest rate are fixed, the calculation may mathematically require a fractional period.
+However, loan schedules must use whole periods—such as 180 payments, not 180½.
+Therefore, the last payment amount may need to be adjusted.
+You may increase or decrease the calculated term to reduce the size of this adjustment.

 Back to the Ultimate Financial Calculator.